Lumentum (NASDAQ:LITE) Price Target Cut to $66.00 by Analysts at Morgan Stanley

 Lumentum (NASDAQ:LITE – Get Rating) had its price target reduced by equities research analysts at Morgan Stanley from $75.00 to $66.00 in a research note issued to investors on Tuesday, The Fly reports.
 The brokerage currently has an “equal weight” rating on the technology company’s stock.
 Morgan Stanley’s target price points to a potential upside of 21.19% from the company’s previous close.

-Other research analysts have also recently issued research reports about the stock.
-StockNews.com cut shares of Lumentum from a “buy” rating to a “hold” rating in a research report on Wednesday, November 16th.
+Several other analysts have also issued reports on LITE.
 Stifel Nicolaus began coverage on shares of Lumentum in a report on Thursday, December 1st.
 They issued a “buy” rating and a $68.00 price objective on the stock.
-B. Riley reduced their price objective on shares of Lumentum from $119.00 to $90.00 in a report on Wednesday, November 9th.
-Needham & Company LLC reduced their price objective on shares of Lumentum from $125.00 to $72.00 and set a “buy” rating on the stock in a report on Wednesday, November 9th.
-Finally, Bank of America lowered shares of Lumentum from a “buy” rating to a “neutral” rating and reduced their price objective for the company from $84.00 to $62.00 in a report on Friday, November 11th.
+Susquehanna Bancshares reduced their price objective on shares of Lumentum from $100.00 to $85.00 in a report on Wednesday, November 9th.
+Craig Hallum cut their price target on shares of Lumentum to $80.00 in a research note on Tuesday, November 15th.
+Susquehanna cut their price target on shares of Lumentum from $100.00 to $85.00 in a research note on Wednesday, November 9th.
+Finally, Needham & Company LLC cut their price target on shares of Lumentum from $125.00 to $72.00 and set a “buy” rating on the stock in a research note on Wednesday, November 9th.
 Five equities research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company.
 Based on data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and an average price target of $75.57.

 Lumentum Holdings Inc manufactures and sells optical and photonic products in the Americas, the Asia-Pacific, Europe, the Middle East, and Africa.
 The company operates in two segments, Optical Communications (OpComms) and Commercial Lasers (Lasers).
 The OpComms segment offers components, modules, and subsystems that enable the transmission and transport of video, audio, and data over high-capacity fiber optic cables.It offers tunable transponders, transceivers, and transmitter modules; tunable lasers, receivers, and modulators; transport products, such as reconfigurable optical add/drop multiplexers, amplifiers, and optical channel monitors, as well as components, including 980nm, multi-mode, and Raman pumps; and switches, attenuators, photodetectors, gain flattening filters, isolators, wavelength-division multiplexing filters, arrayed waveguide gratings, multiplex/de-multiplexers, and integrated passive modules.